Physics

 PHYS 252 Intermediate Laboratory3 Credits

-Students will perform experiments in optics, acoustics, and modern physics.
-Experiments will include measuring the speed of light, measuring the wavelength of atomic discharge lines, X-ray diffraction, and measuring h/e among others.
+Performance of experiments in optics, acoustics, and modern physics.
+Experiments will include measuring the speed of light, measuring the wavelength of atomic discharge lines, X-ray diffraction, and measuring h/e, among others.
 Emphasis will be on experimental design, use of modern instrumentation, preparation of lab reports, and data analysis.

 Prerequisites: PHYS 231 (may be taken concurrently).